HiCoinCom/hicoindocs-en/source/API-WaaS-V2/api_plan.rst

 3.2 Payment
 ~~~~~~~~~~~~~~~~~~~

-Subscription payment for system, installation and other costs.
-(Specific type of fees are subjected based on client’s contract)
+Subscription payment for system, installation, and other costs.
+(Specific types of fees are subjected based on client’s contract)

 4.Usage